Al-Caveman/hillarymail/README.md

     RESP = https://HOST/hillarymail/check_new?
         & since    = i
-        & box      = "inbox" # or "sent" if client wants to sync sent items & answer   = ANS
+        & answer   = ANS

 where `RESP` contains a list of counters that represent all mails newly